Metadata: the best-kept secret in white paper SEO

 Open the PDF, select Tools > Show Inspector, and click the magnifying glass button.
 You can see the existing keywords (if any).

-It can be easy to panic about SEO, because no one really knows how search engines will change their criteria from one week to the next.
+Many people worry about SEO, because no one really knows how search engines like Google will change their algorithms from one week to the next.

 Do you have any SEO habits you always use to produce a white paper?
 Please share them in the Comments below.